NCEAS/metacatui/CONTRIBUTING.md

 Development is managed through the git repository at https://github.com/NCEAS/metacatui.
 The repository is organized into several branches, each with a specific purpose.

-**master**.
-The `master` branch represents a stable branch that is constantly maintained in a state ready for release.
-Any unreleased code changes on the master branch represent changes that have been tested and staged for the next release.
-When a set of features are mature and tested and ready for release, they are merged onto the `master` branch to await the next release.
-The tip of the master branch always represents the set of features that have been staged for the next release.
-The version number in all configuration files and the README on the master branch follows [semantic versioning](https://semver.org/) and should always be set to either:
+**main**.
+The `main` branch represents a stable branch that is constantly maintained in a state ready for release.
+Any unreleased code changes on the main branch represent changes that have been tested and staged for the next release.
+When a set of features are mature and tested and ready for release, they are merged onto the `main` branch to await the next release.
+The tip of the main branch always represents the set of features that have been staged for the next release.
+The version number in all configuration files and the README on the main branch follows [semantic versioning](https://semver.org/) and should always be set to either:

-- the current release version, if the HEAD of `master` still matches the HEAD of `releases`.
+- the current release version, if the HEAD of `main` still matches the HEAD of `releases`.
 For example, `2.8.5`.
 - the planned next release number with a `beta` designator or release candidate `rc` designator appended as appropriate.
 For example, `2.8.6-beta1` or `2.9.0-rc1`.

 **releases**.
-Releases are merged from the `master` branch to the `releases` branch, and the resulting commit is tagged with the release tag (e.g., `2.4.0`).
+Releases are merged from the `main` branch to the `releases` branch, and the resulting commit is tagged with the release tag (e.g., `2.4.0`).
 The tip of the `releases` branch always reflects the most recent release of the software.

 **dev**.
 Development takes place on a series of development branches.
 While there is some flexibility in how many development and feature branches are made, we typically